-Joshua has never been like other children his age, he interacts different socially and I have always said that he would be the typical easy target.
+Joshua has never been like other children his age, he interacts different socially and I have always said that he would be the typical ‘easy target’ for having a tough time with other kids.
 While all children are naïve, he’s too naïve for his age.
-Joshua just doesn’t have any nastiness in him, so he assumes everyone else’s intentions are always good.
-On one occasion, while at a soft play centre, I witnessed some older boys lead him into a corner tucked out of the way.
+Joshua just doesn’t have any nastiness in him, so he assumes everyone else’s intentions are always good too.
+On one occasion, while at a soft play centre, I witnessed some older boys leading him into a corner tucked out of the way.
 Knowing Joshua’s nature, I immediately wandered over and when I arrived, he was absolutely cornered, and they weren’t being friendly.
 But Joshua was oblivious and beaming with smiles because he thought they wanted to play.

 Joshua also has a long way to go with his speech.
-While we’re working on it with his preschool and he is improving, he does have a journey ahead of him before I would feel confident that he could express himself properly.
+While we’re working on it with his preschool and he is improving, he does have a journey ahead of him before I would feel confident that he could communicate properly on his own.

 When you mix a child who would easily be lead astray, get himself into bad situations and worse bullied with being unable to communicate effectively, it terrifies me.

 As his communication isn’t that great, I also worry that his teachers may think he’s less intelligent than he is and it may hold him back in classes.